-The headteacher has discretion to allow an employee to start work pending receipt of a criminal records certificate of disclosure.
+The countersignatory will send the application to the DBS.
+The headteacher has discretion to allow an employee to start work pending receipt of a criminal records certificate.
 They should consider carefully the circumstances of the situation before doing so, as set out in the Starting work pending a criminal records disclosure section below.